Therapy for grief & loss

 • The planet, wildlife and natural places

-• Things we “should be over by now”
+• Anything we “should be over by now”

 • Anything we lost, or wanted but didn’t have